How to buy Reliance Worldwide Corporation (RWC) shares in Australia

 Reliance Worldwide Corporation's EBITDA

-Reliance Worldwide Corporation's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $232.9 million.
+Reliance Worldwide Corporation's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $251.6 million (£0.0 million).

-The EBITDA is a measure of a Reliance Worldwide Corporation's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Reliance Worldwide Corporation's overall financial performance and is widely used to measure stock profitability.

 Reliance Worldwide Corporation financials